vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Can a Vipps user less than 15 years old use Vipps Login?

-No, Vipps Login requires a full Vipps Profile.
-Users below the age of 15 using our U15 product can not use Vipps Login
+No, Vipps Login requires a full Vipps profile.
+Users below the age of 15 using our U15 product can not use Vipps Login.

 ## Who can get access to NIN and how?